derivia/study-notes/notes/WEB.md

 #### Pointer Lock API

-Learn how to use the Pointer Lock API to get the raw mouse movement and lock the target of mouse events to a single element.

 * [ ] [MDN - Pointer Lock API](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_Lock_API)
 * [ ] [W3C - Pointer Lock](https://www.w3.org/TR/pointerlock/)
 * [ ] [Use the Pointer Lock API to Restrict Mouse Movement](https://dzone.com/articles/html5-use-pointer-lock-api)

 #### Picture In Picture

-Learn how to use the Picture-In-Picture API to watch videos in a floating window (always on top of other windows).

 * [ ] [Google Devs - Watch video using Picture-in-Picture](https://developers.google.com/web/updates/2018/10/watch-video-using-picture-in-picture)
 * [ ] [Picture-in-Picture Sample](https://googlechrome.github.io/samples/picture-in-picture/)